 When you open 1Password, you’ll see a list of all your items, like your passwords and credit cards.
 Select an item to see its details:

-To edit an item, select it and click Edit (Control-E).
-When you’re done making changes, click Save (Control-S).
+To edit an item, select it and click Edit (or press Ctrl + E).
+When you’re done making changes, click Save (or press Ctrl + S).

-To see only certain types of items, click All Categories in the item list and select a category.
+To see only certain types of items, click All Categories at the top of the item list and choose an item type.

 Use 1Password in your browser